binance/binance-spot-api-docs/testnet/web-socket-streams.md

 ```

 ## How to manage a local order book correctly
-1. Open a stream to **wss://testnet.binance.vision/ws/bnbbtc@depth**.
+1. Open a WebSocket connection to `wss://stream.testnet.binance.vision:9443/ws/bnbbtc@depth`.
-2. Buffer the events you receive from the stream.
+1. Buffer the events received from the stream.
+Note the `U` of the first event you received.
-3. Get a depth snapshot from **https://testnet.binance.vision/api/v3/depth?symbol=BNBBTC&limit=1000** .
+1. Get a depth snapshot from `https://testnet.binance.vision/api/v3/depth?symbol=BNBBTC&limit=5000`.
+1. If the `lastUpdateId` from the snapshot is strictly less than the `U` from step 2, go back to step 3.
-4. Drop any event where `u` is <= `lastUpdateId` in the snapshot.
-5. The first processed event should have `U` <= `lastUpdateId`+1 **AND** `u` >= `lastUpdateId`+1.
+1. In the buffered events, discard any event where `u` is <= `lastUpdateId` of the snapshot.
+The first buffered event should now have `lastUpdateId` within its `[U;u]` range.
-6. While listening to the stream, each new event's `U` should be equal to the previous event's `u`+1.
-7. The data in each event is the **absolute** quantity for a price level.
+1. Set your local order book to the snapshot.
+Its update ID is `lastUpdateId`.
+1. Apply the update procedure below to all buffered events, and then to all subsequent events received.

+To apply an event to your local order book, follow this update procedure:
+1. If the event `u` (last update ID) is < the update ID of your local order book, ignore the event.
+1. If the event `U` (first update ID) is > the update ID of your local order book, something went wrong.
+Discard your local order book and restart the process from the beginning.
+1. For each price level in bids (`b`) and asks (`a`), set the new quantity in the order book:
+    * If the price level does not exist in the order book, insert it with new quantity.
-8. If the quantity is 0, **remove** the price level.
+    * If the quantity is zero, remove the price level from the order book.
-9. Receiving an event that removes a price level that is not in your local order book can happen and is normal.

-Note:
+1. Set the order book update ID to the last update ID (`u`) in the processed event.

+> [!NOTE]
-Due to depth snapshots having a limit on the number of price levels, a price level outside of the initial snapshot that doesn't have a quantity change won't have an update in the Diff.
+> Due to depth snapshots having a limit on the number of price levels, a price level outside of the initial snapshot that doesn't have a quantity change won't have an update in the Diff.
 Depth Stream.
-Consequently, those price levels will not be visible in the local order book even when applying all updates from the Diff.
+> Consequently, those price levels will not be visible in the local order book even when applying all updates from the Diff.
 Depth Stream correctly and cause the local order book to have some slight differences with the real order book.
-However, for most use cases the depth limit of 5000 is enough to understand the market and trade effectively.
+> However, for most use cases the depth limit of 5000 is enough to understand the market and trade effectively.